algosec/algosec-python/README.rst

 algosec
 =======

-Framework tools and api clients to work with your on on-premises Algosec services.
+Framework tools and api clients to manage your on on-premises Algosec services using Python.
-Currently only certain range of API functions are implemented to communicate with:
+Clients are implemented for the following AlgoSec services:

 * Algosec BusinessFlow
 * Algosec FireFlow